-- A labor crises does not exist, but a turn over crises does.
+- The first of our keys to food truck business success relates to your employees.
 Food truck must focus their energy on retaining the good employees they already have and they will never have to worry about finding new ones.
-Another part of this key is to train moderate employees with long term potential, into good employees; then, never hire employees that are less than moderate with long term potential.
+Another part of this key is to train moderate employees with long term potential, into good employees.

-- Customers “own” your food truck.
-The the mobile food vendor doesn’t Always work to satisfy the customer… if you don’t, someone else certainly will.
+- The the mobile food vendor doesn’t always work to satisfy the customer… if you don’t, someone else certainly will.
 Then, when you are done working for your customer, work for your employee.
 It is only then you will reap the reward of an employee who works for your customer through your example, and a customer who works for you through their continued patronage and that of their many friends.

-- The employee is always your FIRST market.
-Sell the employee on your products and services and they will sell your customers.
+- Sell the employee on your products and services and they will sell your customers.
 Then, never treat a customer better than you treat your employee.

 - Keep it fresh, keep it focused and remember to always say “Thank You”.
 These easy words will keep good people with you and your customers coming back often.